vseryakov/backendjs/README.md

 # Internal backend functions

 The backend includes internal C++ module which provide some useful functions available in the Javascript.
-The module is exposed as "backend" submodule, to see all functions for example run the below:
+The module is exposed as `utils` submodule, to see all functions for example run the below:

-    var backend = require('backendjs');
+        var bkjs = require('backendjs');
-    console.log(backend.backend)
+        console.log(bkjs.utils)

 List of available functions:
-- rungc() - run V8 garbage collector on demand
+ - `rungc()` - run V8 garbage collector on demand
-- setsegv() - install SEGV signal handler to show crash backtrace
+ - `setsegv()` - install SEGV signal handler to show crash backtrace
-- setbacktrace() - install special V8-aware backtrace handler
+ - `setbacktrace()` - install special V8-aware backtrace handler
-- backtrace() - show V8 backtrace from current position
+ - `backtrace()` - show V8 backtrace from current position
-- heapSnapshot(file) - dump current memory heap snapshot into a file
+ - `heapSnapshot(file)` - dump current memory heap snapshot into a file
-- splitArray(str) - split a string into an array separated by commas, supports double quotes
+ - `splitArray(str)` - split a string into an array separated by commas, supports double quotes
-- logging([level]) - set or return logging level, this is internal C++ logging facility
+ - `logging([level])` - set or return logging level, this is internal C++ logging facility
-- loggingChannel(channelname) - redirect logging into stdout or stderr, this is internal C++ logging
+ - `loggingChannel(channelname)` - redirect logging into stdout or stderr, this is internal C++ logging
-- countWords(word, text) - return how many time word appers in the text, uses Knuth-Morris-Pratt algorithm
+ - `countWords(word, text)` - return how many time word appers in the text, uses Knuth-Morris-Pratt algorithm
-- countAllWords(list, text) - return an object with counters for each word from the list, i.e. how many times each word appears in the text, uses Aho-Corasick algorithm
+ - `countAllWords(list, text)` - return an object with counters for each word from the list, i.e. how many times each word appears in the text, uses Aho-Corasick algorithm
-- countWordsInit() - clears word counting cache
+ - `countWordsInit()` - clears word counting cache
-- resizeImage(source, options, callback) - resize image using ImageMagick,
+ - `resizeImage(source, options, callback)` - resize image using ImageMagick,
    - source can be a Buffer or file name
    - options can have the following properties:
      - width - output image width, if negative and the original image width is smaller than the specified, nothing happens